Amisha0044/terraform-zero-to-hero_AV/Day-2/02-multiple-providers.md

 # Terraform Providers
+Providers are a logical abstraction of an upstream API.
+They are responsible for understanding API interactions and exposing resources.
 1) Official - backed(created, managed and maintained) by Hashicorp - AWS, Azure, GCP, Kubernetes
 2) Partner - created, managed and maintained by the provider itself to allow infra creation/mgmt using terraform - Alibaba Cloud, Oracle Cloud Infrastructure
 3) Community - created, managed and maintained by anyone like you in open-source way